New Grading Model Overview- Updated

 Score Status What it means

 10 / 10 Complete All assigned work submitted by appointment time.
-Ready to present and discuss at the meeting.
+Ready to present and discuss.

 4–6 / 10 Mostly incomplete A meaningful portion of work not submitted.
 Meeting productivity is limited.